-(7) Following up with section 3 business concerns that have expressed interest in the contracting opportunities by contacting the m to provide additional information on the contracting opportunities.
+(7) Following up with section 3 business concerns that have expressed interest in the contracting opportunities by contacting them to provide additional information on the contracting opportunities.

-(8) Coordinating pre-bid meetings at which section 3 business concerns could be informed of upcoming contracting and subcontracting opportunities.
+(8) Coordinating pre-bid meetings at which section 3 business concerns could be in-formed of upcoming contracting and subcontracting opportunities.

-(9) Carrying out workshops on contracting procedures and specific contract opportunities in a timely manner so that section 3 business concerns can take advantage of upcoming contracting opportunities, with such information being made available in languages other than English where appropriate.
+(9) Carrying out workshops on contracting specific procedures and opportunities in a timely manner so that section 3 business concerns can take contracting of upcoming opportunities, with such information being made available in languages other than English where appropriate.